ochodosh/sine_gordon/README.md

 - unit vectors $(p_j, q_j) \in S^1$, $j = 1, \dots, n$ — the *end directions*,
 - phase offsets $\eta_j^0 \in \mathbb{R}$, $j = 1, \dots, n$.

+---

+## References

+**[LW]** Y. Liu and J. Wei, Classification of finite Morse index solutions to the elliptic sine-Gordon equation in the plane.
+Rev. Mat.
+Iberoam.
+38 (2022), no. 2, 355–432.

+**[CM]** O. Chodosh and C. Mantoulidis, The p-widths of a surface.
+Publ.
+Math.
+Inst.
+Hautes Études Sci.
+137 (2023), 245–342.

+---

 ### Hirota tau-function formula

 Define the phase variables